rchang0501/allclear/README.md

 ![Rejuvenate Skincare Reminder Time Filters](/demo/3_scroll_through_other_times.gif)

 ### Add a new Skincare Reminder
-The following illustrates the process to add a new skincare reminder to Rejuvenate
+The following illustrates the process to add a new skincare reminder to allclear

 #### 1. Tap the `+` icon in the top right corner